KushGabani/Data-Structure-Implementation/README.md

-     function removeNode() : This function is used to remove an element from the heap args : (int) index of the element returns : (int) the value removed from the heap.
+     function removeNode() : This function is used to remove an element from the heap args : (int) index of the element returns : (type) the value removed from the heap.

      function heapSort() : This function is used to sort an array using heap sort algorithm args : null